Fascia Yoga: Importance for yoga teachers and practitioners

 This sense is additional to the commonly held belief that we are five-sensory creatures.
 It is developing as the basis of our sixth, very important (probably primary) sense: the one that tells us where we are relative to our environment and ourselves at any point in time.

-This is particularly relevant to teaching yoga as it relates to the profound study of balance and motion, co-ordination, and stillness – all of which are an essential part of our work on the mat, over time.
+This is particularly relevant to teaching yoga as it relates to the profound study of balance and motion, coordination, and stillness – all of which are an essential part of our work on the mat, and off the mat, over time.
 This sense is known as proprioception – and the fascia becomes our tissue of temporality.
-That which “registers” and “signals” what we do repeatedly over time – and how we anticipate on the mat.
+That which registers and signals what we do repeatedly over time – and how we anticipate on the mat.

 “Proprio” comes from the Latin propius, meaning “one’s own”, and “ception” comes from perception.
 So, the translation of proprioception is “one’s own, or self, perception”.